mikaelvg/devops-demo/crud-with-api-testing/README.md

-# Student API Java Application
+# CRUD with API Testing
 **Highlights**
   - Uses Springboot Framework
   - Profile-based deployment.
 Ex.
 H2 database for Local and MySQL database for SIT.